neuralmagic/sparsify/docs/one-shot_experiment-guide.md

 ### One-Shot Cloud Quickstart

-In addition to manually creating commands, you use the Sparsify Cloud to generate Sparsify One-Shot Experiment commands as well.
+In addition to manually creating commands, you can use the Sparsify Cloud to generate Sparsify One-Shot Experiment commands.

 To get started, read the [Sparsify Cloud User Guide](https://github.com/neuralmagic/sparsify/blob/main/docs/cloud-user-guide.md).